Who is required to pay tuition fees at the University of Helsinki?

-- a conditionally admitted student fails to meet the conditions for admission within the allocated time,
+- You are conditionally admitted and you fail to meet the conditions for admission before the deadline;

-- a student’s application for a residence permit is rejected,
+- Your application for a residence permit is rejected;

-- the residence permit status of a student who has accepted a place changes before registration so that he or she is no longer liable to pay a tuition fee, or
+- Your residence permit status changes before 1 August so that you are no longer liable to pay tuition fees; or

 What if my residence or citizenship status changes during my studies?

-Changes to the residence or citizenship status of students during their studies will be considered as follows:
+Changes to residence or citizenship status during studies will be considered as follows:

-1) If the change of status means that the student is no longer liable to pay a tuition fee, any fees covering the time after the change will be reimbursed to the student as of the following term.
+1) If the change of status means that you are no longer liable to pay tuition fees, any fees covering the time after the change will be reimbursed as of the following term.

-2) If a student’s status changes so that he or she becomes liable to pay a tuition fee, the liability will begin as of the following term.
+2) If your status changes so that you become liable to pay tuition fees, the liability will begin as of the following term.

-Students must inform the University about any changes to their residence or citizenship status.
+You must inform the University about any changes to your residence or citizenship status.

-Changes to the liability to pay a tuition fee will come into effect as of the beginning of the term following the change of status.
-In cases of such a change, the tuition fee will be divided for two terms so that one term equals half the tuition fee for the entire year.
+Changes to the liability to pay tuition fees will come into effect as of the beginning of the term following the change of status.
+In cases of such a change, the tuition fee will be divided into two terms so that one term equals half the tuition fee.

 What are the general conditions for a scholarship awarded by the University of Helsinki?

-The scholarships are awarded to the best students on the grounds of academic merit according to the general Master’s degree admissibility, academic excellence and success in previous studies and motivation to study in a Master’s programme at the University of Helsinki.
+The scholarships are awarded to the best students on the grounds of academic overall assessment according to the general master’s degree entrance requirements, academic excellence and success in previous studies and motivation to study in a master’s programme at the University of Helsinki.

-I come from an EU/EEA-country, may I apply for a scholarship?
+I come from an EU/EEA country, can I apply for a scholarship?

-No, the Scholarships are for students from outside EU/EEA who pay for their education.
-Please check the other available scholarship options.
+No, the scholarships are for students from outside the EU/EEA who pay tuition fees.
+Please check other available scholarship options.

 When do I know if I have been awarded a scholarship?

-Every scholarship applicant receives information on the possible scholarship together with the letter of acceptance.
+Every scholarship applicant receives information on the scholarship together with the letter of acceptance.

-Does the scholarship cover the complete 2-year study period for a degree?
+Does the scholarship cover the complete two-year study period for a degree?

 The scholarships are granted for two years.
-However, there is a stipulation involved.
-In order to receive the grant for the second year, you are required to complete at least 55 ECTS in your first study year.
-After the first year, your studies will be evaluated and the scholarship is continued, depending on your progress.
+However, in order to receive the grant for the second year, you are required to complete at least 55 credits in your first study year.

 How much are the scholarships?

-The exact amount of the scholarship depends on the amount of tuition fee charged by the Master’s programme.
+The exact amount of the scholarship depends on the amount of tuition fees charged by the master’s programme.
 The tuition fees range from 13 000–18 000 euros.
 Scholarships are awarded for two years.

-Is it possible to apply for both the programme and the scholarship with my transcript of academic records and a proof of future graduation and to submit my diploma after the application deadline?
+Is it possible to apply for both the programme and the scholarship with the transcript of my academic record and proof of future graduation and to submit my diploma after the application deadline?

 How can I find other scholarship options?

 There are also various other scholarship options available from different sources.
-For example, you can find information on possible scholarship options for example from scholarshipportal.
+For example, you can find information on possible scholarship options on ScholarshipPortal.

-The University Helsinki also offers its degree students two funding databases as to facilitate the search for grants and scholarships relevant to their lines of study or research themes.
-It is only possibly to apply for these scholarships when you are already an attending degree student at the University of Helsinki.
+The University of Helsinki also offers its degree students access to funding databases to facilitate the search for grants and scholarships relevant to their studies or research.
+It is only possible to apply for these scholarships when you are already an attending degree student at the University of Helsinki.

-These scholarships are only available for those students who pay for their tuition.
-As doctoral level education is arranged free of charge for all, the doctoral level students may not apply for the scholarship.
+These scholarships are only available for those students who pay tuition fees.
+As doctoral level education is free of charge for all, doctoral level students cannot apply for the scholarship.